 Why am I bringing up this topic now, and where do failing websites fit into this triumvirate of calamities?
 Because, websites also need regular maintenance beyond additions and updates to content.

 Consider these two real-life scenarios

-1) You’re driving over a bridge and glance at your car’s GPS.
+- You’re driving over a bridge and glance at your car’s GPS.
 The map is showing only water where you are driving.
 There’s no bridge!
 At least on the map, that is.
-This is because it is a newly-built bridge and your GPS software isn’t aware of it yet.
+This is likely because the bridge is new and your GPS software isn’t aware of it yet.

 Personally, I would rather be in situation number 1 with the bridge still physically there rather than having to hear the dreaded, “recalculating” voice of the GPS.
 But, that’s just me.

 Much like the maps of a GPS, a website’s programming needs periodic review and updates.
 If a website was built more than two years ago with no review for updates in that period, it’s quite possible some of the code has become outdated or obsolete.
 If so, it needs an upgrade.

 The hosting server (the computer where your website lives) also has software that interacts with your website.
 As part of the service you pay someone else to maintain, these upgrades are usually done behind the scenes on a regular basis.
 Although you need not worry about conducting these updates yourself, bear in mind that hosting server upgrades are sometimes significant enough that they will not mesh with programming on older websites.
 These upgrades can sometimes break a website or make certain functionalities stop working.

 Determining whether your website meets current day security and programming protocols is the best way to keep your website running smoothly.
 Waiting long periods of time to make updates may require more significant, hence more costly, work to bring things up to speed.